Celine Dion: 2014–2021: Husband's death, Encore un soir, Courage, and return to Vegas

 On 13 August 2014, Dion announced the indefinite postponement of all her show business activities, including her concert residency at Caesars Palace, and the cancellation of her Asia Tour, because of the worsening of her husband's health after he underwent the removal of a cancerous tumor in December 2013.
-However, on 20 March 2015, she announced she would be returning to The Colosseum at Caesars Palace in late August 2015.
-On 14 January 2016, she cancelled the rest of the January performances due to her husband's and her brother's death from cancer.
+However, on 20 March 2015, she announced she would be returning to the Colosseum at Caesars Palace in late August 2015.
+On 14 January 2016, she cancelled the rest of the January performances due to her husband's and her brother's deaths from cancer.
 Dion resumed the residency on 23 February to a sold-out crowd and rave reviews.

 In October 2015, Dion announced on social media she had begun working on a new French album, posting a photo by the side of Algerian singer Zaho.
 Dion's French single, "Encore un soir", was released on 24 May 2016.
 On 20 May, she released a cover of Queen's song "The Show Must Go On", featuring Lindsey Stirling on violin.
 She performed "The Show Must Go On" at the 2016 Billboard Music Awards on 22 May, and received the Billboard Icon Award (presented to her by her son, René-Charles) in recognition of her career spanning over three decades.

 Dion's new French album, Encore un soir, was released on 26 August 2016.
 It features fifteen tracks performed in French and, according to Dion, has a personal choice of the songs – more uplifting lyrics were chosen.
 Encore un soir topped the charts in France, Canada, Belgium and Switzerland, and was certified Diamond in France, 2× Platinum in Canada and Platinum in Belgium and Switzerland.
 It has sold over 1.5 million copies worldwide.
 In 2016 and 2017, Dion toured Europe and Canada with two sold-out concert tours.
 On 9 September 2016, she released "Recovering", a song written for her by Pink after Angélil died in January 2016.
 Dion also recorded "How Does a Moment Last Forever" for the Beauty and the Beast: Original Motion Picture Soundtrack, released in March 2017.
-Her compilation, Un peu de nous topped the chart in France in July and August 2017.
+Her compilation, Un peu de nous, topped the chart in France in July and August 2017.